IT3049C-Students/7-phaser-tutorial-IsaiahDicristoforo/README.md

 # Assignment: ?

 ## Checklist:
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] setup github pages for this project
+- [x] setup github pages for this project
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 20 points minus whatever the late penalty is, as I am submitting a day late.

 ## Self-Reflection:

-### How long it took me to finish this?
+### How long it took me to finish this?.
+It took about 4 hours to finish.